 At Gurnard Primary School, we take all concerns or allegations about bullying very seriously.
 We are proactive in meeting our duty to prevent, identify and tackle bullying to ensure that all children in our school feel safe and well-supported.
 We are a ‘talking school’ where all children are given a safe space to discuss concerns about bullying and are supported to report all forms of bullying.
-Every year we raise awareness of bullying during Anti-Bullying Week and train pupils as Anti-Bullying Ambassadors to give them the skills, knowledge and confidence to raise awareness of bullying and support other children.
+Every year we raise awareness of bullying during Friendship Week and train pupils as Anti-Bullying Ambassadors to give them the skills, knowledge and confidence to raise awareness of bullying and support other children.

 Click here to see our school's Anti-Bullying Policy.